-Summary: The Massachusetts Department of Fish and Game, Division of Ecological Restoration and partners will remove the Cotton Carver Gin Dam in East Bridgewater Massachusetts, rated as a “Significant Hazard” dam by the Massachusetts Office of Dam Safety.
+Summary: The Massachusetts Department of Fish and Game, Division of Ecological Restoration and partners will remove the Carver Cotton Gin Dam in East Bridgewater Massachusetts, rated as a “Significant Hazard” dam by the Massachusetts Office of Dam Safety.
 The dam jeopardizes an upstream bridge and is the first dam from the ocean without fish passage on the Satucket River.
 This removal is part of an effort to improve ecosystem resiliency by connecting major tributaries of the Wild & Scenic Taunton River with the main stem, Narragansett Bay and the Atlantic Ocean.
 Dam removal will open up approximately 13 miles of riverine corridor and access to 652 acres of migratory fish spawning habitat to benefit river herring and American eel.
 This project complements previous and on-going river restoration efforts in the Taunton River watershed supported by NOAA’s Restoration Center, including three dam removals on the Mill River in Taunton, the Rattlesnake Brook Dam removal in Freetown, and the Barstow's Pond Dam removal also in Taunton.

 Project Title: Hunter Pond Dam Removal and Bound Brook Restoration Project (MA)